 AT is planning and designing a dedicated urban busway between Pakuranga and Botany town centres.

-This will include five new bus stations: Pakuranga Town Centre, Edgewater, Gossamer, a proposed station at Burswood, and a station at Botany Town Centre.
+It will include five new bus stations: Pakuranga Town Centre, Edgewater, Gossamer, a proposed station at Burswood, and a station at Botany Town Centre.

 Features and benefits